rana/ora/README.md

 the location of the OCI library.
 These locations will vary based on whether an Oracle database is locally installed or whether the Oracle instant client libraries are locally installed.

+The ora package does not have any external Go package dependencies.

 ##### Data Types #####